The Velocity Exercise Magnetic Rower is a mid-priced rower most known for its smooth magnetic resistance.

 However, when rowing on it, you shouldn’t experience any wobbling or rocking, and if you do it may suggest something is wrong with your setup.

 The Velocity Exercise Magnetic Rower resistance is magnetic and provides an extremely smooth and quiet workout.

-Many other rowers (such as air resistance rowers) have more versatility as they can be placed anywhere and only need a battery to power up their monitors.
+Many other rowers (such as air resistance rowers) have more versatility as they can be placed anywhere and only need a battery to power up their LCD panel.